Chamoli, Uttarakhand

 Witness breathtaking sunrises and sunsets over the snow-clad peaks, especially from the campsites at Bedni Bugyal and Patar Nachauni.

-While the trek is challenging, it’s accessible to both seasoned trekkers and fit beginners, making it a popular choice for those looking to push their limits.
+While the trek is challenging, it’s accessible to seasoned trekkers and fit beginners, making it a popular choice for those looking to push their limits.

 The trek passes through remote Himalayan villages like Lohajung, Wan, and Didna, offering a glimpse into the simple yet vibrant lifestyle of local communities and their ancient traditions.